Maurdekye/carcassonne/README.md

 # Carcassonne

-The boardgame Carcassone implemented in Rust using the ggez graphics library.
+The boardgame Carcassonne implemented in Rust using the ggez game engine.

 ### Options

- * `--players` / `-p`: Number of players from 2-5, default 2
  * `--fullscreen` / `-f`: Start in fullscreen.
 Provide a resolution to start in that fullscreen resolution.
 Default 1920x1080

 ### Controls